stephmya/Project_1_370/README.md

 ### Setup

 1. Clone
-2. Run npm i in backend and frontend folders
+2. Run npm i in backend and frontend folders of mevn_project
 3. Starting the frontend

     ```bash